kwojcicki/kwojcicki.github.io/_posts/2019-05-14-BECOMING-RICH.md

 tags: [ Money ]
 ---

-***Disclaimer: This is a slight parody of [https://www.cnbc.com/2019/03/28/suze-orman-spending-money-on-coffee-is-like-throwing-1-million-down-the-drain.html](https://www.cnbc.com/2019/03/28/suze-orman-spending-money-on-coffee-is-like-throwing-1-million-down-the-drain.html).***
+***Disclaimer: This is a parody of [https://www.cnbc.com/2019/03/28/suze-orman-spending-money-on-coffee-is-like-throwing-1-million-down-the-drain.html](https://www.cnbc.com/2019/03/28/suze-orman-spending-money-on-coffee-is-like-throwing-1-million-down-the-drain.html).***

 ***Take anything I say in this article with a grain of salt, and the numbers are sometimes rounded sometimes not depending on my mood when I was calculating :).***